Crustless Pumpkin Pie has all the sweetness and spice of traditional pumpkin pie filling, but is gluten free and lower in carbs, too!

 I love that I always have all the ingredients needed to make Crustless Pumpkin Pie on hand.
 Raid the fridge and pantry for…

-- Full fat coconut milk.
-No evaporated milk needed for this crustless pumpkin pie.
-Coconut milk creates a smooth and rich dairy free filling – and I promise the pies do not taste like coconut.
+• Full fat coconut milk: creates a smooth and rich dairy free filling — and I promise the pies do not taste like coconut.

-- Egg yolks.
-Egg yolks help the filling set up and add richness to the dessert.
+• Egg yolks: help the filling set up and add richness to the dessert.

-- Pure maple syrup + Coconut sugar.
-Be sure you’re using pure maple syrup vs pancake syrup – the flavor difference is night and day.
-If you don’t have coconut sugar on hand, you can substitute brown sugar in its place.
+• Pure maple syrup + coconut sugar: if you don’t have coconut sugar on hand, you can substitute brown sugar in its place.
 I have not tested this recipe with sugar substitutes.

-- Vanilla, Cinnamon, Pumpkin Pie Spice: these flavorings and spices provide the classic pumpkin pie flavor experience even though we’re ditching the crust.
+• Vanilla, Cinnamon, Pumpkin Pie Spice: provide the classic pumpkin pie flavor experience even though we’re ditching the crust.

 Recipe Notes